mbursa/sim5/doc/sim5lib-doc.md

     DEVICEFUNC double disk_nt_flux(double r)

 Provides radial radiation flux dependence for Novikov-Thorne accretion disk.
-Formulae based on Page&Thorne(1974) http://adsabs.harvard.edu/abs/1974ApJ...191..499P
+Formulae are based on Page&Thorne(1974) http://adsabs.harvard.edu/abs/1974ApJ...191..499P

-Note the retuned flux is local flux, i.e. flux measured by observer that is at rest with respect to the fluid.
+Note the retuned flux is local flux, i.e. flux measured by an observer that is at rest with respect to the fluid.

 **Parameters**